jspuij/Cortex.Net/docs/pages/sharedstate.md

 // This is the second person that is created with a reference to secondSharedState var person2 = secondSharedState.Observable(() => new Person());

-// this will throw as there are already non Global Shared States defined. var sharedState = SharedState.GlobalState;
+// this will throw as there are already non global shared states defined. var sharedState = SharedState.GlobalState;

 // this will throw as well as there is no shared state context for person3.